micahwierenga/js-functions-and-scope/readme.md

 removeYears(age, 10);
 ```

-Node will load this file and pass the source code on to it's Javascript VM.
-Then, the VM will run do a Lexical Analysis of this source and build Variable Scope as described in the following steps:
+Node will load this file and pass the source code on to its Javascript VM.
+Then, the VM will do a Lexical Analysis of this source and build Variable Scope as described in the following steps:

 1. Found `var firstName` variable declaration (using regular expression).
 Declare firstName variable in Global Scope.